 Shed paints come in a huge range of pastel shades, vibrant colours and natural wood tone colours.
-This means that changing the appearance of a garden shed has never been easier.
-Whether looking to highlight shed window and door frames or go for the full beach hut look, our shed paint guide will help you to decide.
+This means that changing the appearance of your garden shed, new or old, has never been easier.
+Whether looking to just highlight your shed window and door frames to add some character, or go for the full beach hut effect, there’s a protective garden shed paint for all shed interiors and exteriors.

 What is a garden shed paint?

 Which is the best shed paint?

 - Cuprinol Garden Shades: A water-based garden paint that is suitable for all garden wood including wooden sheds, summerhouses, garden offices and more.

-- Ronseal Garden Paint: An all-in-one garden paint suitable for garden sheds, exterior wood, bricks, terracotta and metal surfaces
+- Ronseal Garden Paint for Sheds: An all-in-one garden paint for garden sheds, exterior wood, bricks, terracotta and metal surfaces

-- Osmo Country Colour: An oil-based opaque wood stain suitable for garden sheds and other exterior wood
+- Osmo Country Colour: An oil-based, opaque, wood stain suitable for wooden sheds and other exterior wood